mchalela/RandomSDSS/docs/source/index.rst

    plt.ylabel('DEC [deg]')
    plt.show()

 .. image:: _static/example.png
    :scale: 100 %

-Alternatively you can get the same result without the need to instantiate an object using:
+Alternatively, you can get the same result without the need to instantiate an object using:

 .. code-block:: python